Kakalot215/agency_management/README.md

 # agency_management - LOG
 25/07/2023 - 14:38
 1. Create folder 'templates' and move (dashbroad.html, login.html, register.html) into it.
-2. Create foler 'static' include 2 folder 'images' and 'styles' inside it.
-  2.1 Folder 'images' store the images that are used for the background of the page, buttons, ...
+2. Create foler 'static' include 2 folder 'images' and 'styles' inside it.\n 2.1 Folder 'images' store the images that are used for the background of the page, buttons, ...
   2.2 Folder 'styles' store the files '.css' (include login_style.css, register_style.css).
 3. Upload file 'models.py' which is the infomation about the tables in SQL Server inside the folder 'templates'.